omarolivarez/clementine/README.md

 # clementine
-A sleek desktop app for processing heavy bootstrapping loads.
+**What is it?** A sleek desktop app for processing heavy bootstrapping loads.
 **Version:** 1.0
 **Stack:** Python, Eel, HTML, Javascript, CSS